All Episodes

 The DNC acted against its own constitution to try and rig the primary process against Bernie Sanders and for Hillary Clinton.

-Uh and then afterwards, uh immediately afterwards, Hillary Clinton said that Debbie Wasserman Schultz is, you know, her best pal, w literally two hours afterwards, her best pal and would become the honorary head of her campaign and be her surrogate, etc.
+And then afterwards, immediately afterwards, Hillary Clinton said that Debbie Wasserman Schultz is, you know, her best pal, literally two hours afterwards, her best pal and would become the honorary head of her campaign and be her surrogate, etc.

-And it's very interesting that she feels that she ha must make that statement because obviously politically it doesn't help her to make that statement with the American people.
+And it's very interesting that she feels that she must make that statement because obviously politically, it doesn't help her to make that statement with the American people.

-It obviously doesn't help her to make that statement with the ban Bernie Sanders guys and girls.
+It obviously doesn't help her to make that statement with the Bernie Sanders guys and girls.

-It's for the you know, her cronies and allies, which she wants to reassure um, don't worry, I'm gonna look after you.
+It's for her cronies and allies, which she wants to reassure, don't worry, I'm going to look after you.

-If you if you help me in a corrupt manner, uh you're gonna be taken care of.
+If you help me in a corrupt manner, you're going to be taken care of.

 And that's a very bad sign.